rackerlabs/support-how-to/content/how-to/cloud-servers/scheduled-images-faq/index.md

 the system deletes the oldest scheduled images so that the total number of scheduled images for this server does not exceed the retention value.

-Becasue you set the retention value on a per-server basis, you can specify a different retention value for each server.
+Because you set the retention value on a per-server basis, you can specify a different retention value for each server.
 {{</accordion>}}
 {{<accordion title="What is the maximum retention value?" col="in" href="accordion10">}}